 Email marketing is a great way to reach a wide array of customers and can serve as a helpful reminder for your guests.
 Whether you want to send out restaurant changes or provide exclusive offers, consider email marketing best practices and come up with a plan that’s right for your restaurant.

-2. Inventory levels
+2. Manage inventory levels

-The cost of food can account for a large percentage of your total costs when managing your restaurant, so it’s extremely important to assess your inventory levels to find menu opportunities and prevent food waste.
+The cost of food can account for a large percentage of your total costs when managing a restaurant, so it’s extremely important to assess your inventory levels to find menu opportunities and prevent food waste.

 Food costs for your restaurant can range anywhere from 25 to 35 percent of your total cost, and inventory levels can vary based on the overall demand for menu items.